aantron/ocaml.org/data/planet/ocamlpro/asmocaml.md

 </blockquote>
 <p>kantien (25 May 2016 at 13 h 57 min):</p>
 <blockquote>
 <p>Interesting article, but i have one question.
-Can we say, from the proof theory point of view, that turning the code in CPS style not to allocate is just an application of the Gentzen&rsquo;s cut-elimination theorem ?
+Can we say, from the proof theory point of view, that turning the code in CPS style not to allocate is just an application of the Gentzen’s cut-elimination theorem ?
-I explain in more details this interpretation : if we have a proof P1 of the proposition A and a proof P2 of the proposition A &rArr; B, we can produce a proof P3 of proposition B by applying the cut rule or modus ponens, but the theorem says that we can eliminate the use of cut rule and produce a direct proof P4 of the proposition B. But modus ponens (or cut rule) is just the rule for typing function application : if f has type &lsquo;a -&gt; &lsquo;b and x has type &lsquo;a then f x has type &lsquo;b.
-And so the cut-elimination theorem says that we can produce an object of type &lsquo;b without allocate an object of type &lsquo;a (this is not necessary to produce the P1 proof, or more exactly this is not necessary to put the P1&rsquo;s conclusion in the environment in order to use it as a premise of the P2 proof ).
+I explain in more details this interpretation : if we have a proof P1 of the proposition A and a proof P2 of the proposition A ⇒ B, we can produce a proof P3 of proposition B by applying the cut rule or modus ponens, but the theorem says that we can eliminate the use of cut rule and produce a direct proof P4 of the proposition B. But modus ponens (or cut rule) is just the rule for typing function application : if f has type ‘a -&gt; ‘b and x has type ‘a then f x has type ‘b.
+And so the cut-elimination theorem says that we can produce an object of type ‘b without allocate an object of type ‘a (this is not necessary to produce the P1 proof, or more exactly this is not necessary to put the P1’s conclusion in the environment in order to use it as a premise of the P2 proof ).
 Am I right ?</p>
 </blockquote>
 <p>jdxu (4 January 2021 at 11 h 36 min):</p>
 <blockquote>